 Teach Like a Champion

-Teach Like a Campion has SO MANY teaching strategies.
+Teach Like a Champion has SO MANY teaching strategies.
 It was definitely difficult to narrow them down.
 I was able to choose my favorite strategies and describe them below, though a couple of them are closely related to techniques covered in Rick Morris’s Big Book.

 - Check for Understanding/Exit Ticket: This is an important technique for student understanding.
 In my lessons, I make sure to include both a check for understanding question, as well as an exit ticket.
 The check for understanding question is a question the students answer independently and then show me the answer immediately.
 I typically ask them to rate their confidence level, as well.
 (4/3/2/1) If students get the answer correct and are at a 4 or 3, they are excused to start their exit ticket.
 The exit ticket is a more in-depth look at the new skill.
 They complete the exit ticket independently, and I check it after school.
 The exit tickets guide my instruction for the next lesson.
 (Occassionally, I will allow my intervention kids to work with a partner if the skill is particularly challenging.)

 - Cold Call / Call and Response: Cold calling students is not a new technique by any means.
 However, I feel that this book gives several new ideas to traditional cold calling students.
 (Cold calling is when a teacher pulls a student’s name to answer a question rather than just taking volunteers.)
 The idea is that this strategy holds students accountable and increases engagement.
 There are several students who tend to avoid volunteering answers.
 This strategy allows for them to be heard.
 Read the next strategy, No Opt Out, for ideas on how to make cold calling less daunting for students.
 Call and response is a strategy where the entire class or even small groups of students are asked to respond together.
 This increases engagement but is not putting any one student on the spot.
 It often feels less nerve-wracking for students who are shy or need support with language/academics.